 With my designs ready and a supplier lined up who would take my orders every week, print and post to my customers I was ready to go!
 My new shop would open Wednesday the 10th of Feb, just 3 weeks after I’d quit my job!

-I was so nervous, I said to my mother ‘what if I don’t sell any’, she said ‘what if you sell too many!’
+I was so nervous, I asked my mother ‘what if I don’t sell any?’
+She said ‘what if you sell too many!’
 That’s the moment a flip switched and my whole attitude changed.
 Fuck the anxiety, my mother always taught me change your language from negative to positive and see what happens!

 I’d ordered 3 samples, one of each jumper which arrived just as I was leaving for a family weekend in Bluestone, I took my first photos in my cabin, added them to my site and waited.

 Seconds later I had my first order (a woman called Amy, I’ll never forget her).
 And another, and another… I waited up all night just staring at my laptop screen and celebrated the next day with champagne in the hot tub!

 3 years later and I’m back at my computer writing this.

 To some it’s just a jumper, to me it was something born from a moment of complete anxiety and exhaustion which looked after me for 3 months, paid my salary until I was well enough to go back into the world.
 These jumpers were and are my armour.
 I feel safe in them, like I made them to protect myself, and I’ll always be grateful for that.

 Last month I received an email from my supplier saying they were closing at the end of the month and last week I closed my shop.
 I had client deadlines, tonnes to do and paperwork to manage for my other business (god I wish I could go back in time to tell 2016 me what happens next) … so didn’t think too much about it.

 Until today.
 When it kinda hit me.
 Something which has been the backbone of the WGP shop, a constant in my recent life and my cosy companion is gone.